SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/04-Modifying-Existing-Records.md

 [task-description]
 # Description

+Use the database that is called "**Hotel Database**".

 Update the salary of all employees whose **job_title** is "**Manager**", **increasing it by 100**.

 Retrieve information about all the salaries from the employees table.

 **Hint**: Running this query in MySQL Workbench might produce the following error - Error Code: 1175.

 You are using safe update mode and you tried to update a table without a WHERE that uses a KEY column.

 You can solve it by disabling safe mode and trying to run the query again.